MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

 + `ios-webkit-debug-proxy`
 + `libimobiledevice`

+> [!NOTE]
-> **Note:** If you choose not to install these applications, you will have a significantly degraded iOS development experience in Visual Studio.
+> If you choose not to install these applications, you will have a significantly degraded iOS development experience in Visual Studio.
 Without these applications, Visual Studio can still build applications for iOS devices and the simulators, and you'll still be able to launch apps in the iOS simulator.
 Visual Studio will **not** be able to debug iOS applications or launch apps on connected iOS devices.
 We recommend you answer 'Y' to the prompt shown in the figure.

 Finally, the server process will launch and display the host name, port, and security PIN.
 You'll need those values to configure Visual Studio so it can connect to the server. **The PIN is only valid for 10 minutes**, so you'll want to complete the Visual Studio configuration right away; refer to [*Connect Visual Studio to the remotebuild Agent*](#visual-studio-configuration) for details.